-Boyd Smelter/Mill site is a two-acre public open space and archeological site owned by the City of Boulder.
-Boyd Smelter/Mill is associated with the theme of late 19th and early 20th century mining engineering and industry.
-The recommended period of significance is from 1874 to 1918 and captures the period of active smelting and milling operations.
-The recommended period of significance begins when James Boyd's first mill became operational and ends when the tungsten market collapsed and operations.
-The site was designated as a local archeological landmark by the City of Boulder Landmarks Board and City of Boulder City Council in 1998.
-The designated site boundary consists of archeological resources above and below-grade including buried foundations of the main smelter building and ancillary buildings, buried concrete dams with headgates, and water pylons along Boulder Creek.
+Boyd Smelter/Mill Site is a two-acre public open space and archeological site owned by the City of Boulder.
+Boyd Smelter/Mill Site is associated with late 19th and early 20th century mining, engineering, and industry.
+The recommended period of significance is from 1874 to 1918 and captures the period of active smelting and milling operations, which begins when James Boyd's first mill became operational and ends when the tungsten market collapsed and operations ceased.
+The site was designated a local archeological landmark by the City of Boulder Landmarks Board and City of Boulder City Council in 1998.
+Boyd Smelter/Mill Site includes above and below-grade archeological resources, including buried foundations of the main smelter building and ancillary buildings, buried concrete dams with headgates, and water pylons along Boulder Creek.
 The site is locally significant as one of the last remaining vestiges of the smelting and mining industry within Boulder.
 The site contains archeological features that could yield future information on the history of mining and milling within Boulder.